Private Rented Accommodation

 If a reservation is not taken up by 10am after the first night’s accommodation, or is cancelled less than 72 hours prior to arrival, the reservation is void and a cancellation charge equal to the cost of the first night’s accommodation will be made.
 A full refund will be given for bookings cancelled up to 72 hours prior to arrival.

 If accommodation is secured in advance of your arrival to Dublin, or you have been allocated a room at Trinity Hall, you should notify the Accommodation Office and cancel your reservation.
 On arrival in Dublin, come to the Accommodation Office which is located in the Front Square of College.
 The Accommodation Office is open 8.00 to 24.00 daily throughout the summer.
-If you wish to go ahead and make a booking, please do so by completing our Temporary Accommodation Request Form.
+If you wish to make a booking, please completing our Temporary Accommodation Request Form (PDF)

 Self-catering accommodation in Dublin falls into three types: